Significant or recurring characters on Community who are either Greendale students or Greendale faculty members.

 - Abusive Parents: Apparently Rich's mother blamed him for his brother's death, driving him into becoming a doctor and a Stepford Smiler.

-- The Ace: Dr. Rich.
-Expert potter, prolific baker, makes the best kettle corn, does community service for fun, is likable to a tee, even gets Jeff to beg him to teach him how to be good.
+- The Ace: Expert potter, prolific baker, makes the best kettle corn, does community service for fun, is likable to a tee, even gets Jeff to beg him to teach him how to be good.

 - Bitch in Sheep's Clothing: Unlike most examples, he wears the sheep's clothing nearly all the time, but "Epidemiology" shows that he can be a self-centered jerk.
 Ironically, the events of the episode are forgotten by everyone involved, so he is able to keep up his façade.